 Computer networks consist of many different components, technologies and protocols working together.

 In this tutorial/course we look at the fundamentals of how computers communicate on a TCP/IP network.

-The tutorial is geared for those who need a basic understanding of how networks work, and how the components fit together so that they can set up a small home/office network.
+The tutorial is geared for those who need to learn the basics of how networks work, and how the components fit together so that they can set up a small home/office network.

 In order for two computers to talk to each other they need:

 - To be Connected (cable or Wireless) this is known as the connection media.

 - To have a common language. in Networking this is known as a protocol.